 - 1.1.
 An increasing number of facilities1 have come or are coming to the end of their operational lifetime and are being, or are going to be, decommissioned with the intention of releasing the sites2 from regulatory control.
-The release of a site from regulatory control may be contingent on measures taken to clean up the site as part of decommissioning activities [1].
-The extent of the cleanup3 is a function of the size, complexity and hazard potential of the site and the potential future uses envisaged for it. - 1.2.
+The release of a site from regulatory control may be contingent on measures taken to clean up the site as part of decommissioning activities.
+The extent of the cleanup3 is a function of the size, complexity and hazard potential of the site and the potential future uses envisaged for it.
+Decisions on site cleanup and release from regulatory control need also to take account of the potential evolution of the site caused by processes such as climate change, sea-level change, tectonics processes, etc. - 1.2.
 The IAEA has published a number of safety standards on decommissioning [2-4], management of the associated radioactive waste (including its transport) [2, 5-9], radiation protection [10], legal and governmental infrastructure [11] and the removal of regulatory control from radioactive material [12].
 This Safety Guide provides recommendations on meeting the requirements for the release of sites from regulatory control, as established in IAEA Safety Standards Series No. GSR Part 6, Decommissioning of Facilities [2].